Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Introduction

-In this paper, we design and implement the first long-term hijacking framework, called \sys, which adversarially controls a victim vision-based AV so that it safely drives to an adversary-controlled location, deviating from its originally-planned path and destination.
-Our key insight is an interactive adjustment loop, i.e., our adversarial vehicle monitors the differences of the victim's behavior from our prediction using a back camera and then changes the adversarial patch accordingly to compensate for the differences.
-Intuitively, if \sys wants to hijack the AV to turn left, but the AV does not turn left enough to follow the driving rule, \sys will display a different patch with more turning angles to correct the victim's behavior.
+In this paper, we design and implement \sys, the first long-term hijacking framework that adversarially guides a victim vision-based autonomous vehicle, including multimodal Vision-Language-action (VLA) models and convolutional neural network (CNN)-based models, toward an adversary-controlled location while deviating from its originally planned route and destination.
+The key insight behind \sys is an interactive adjustment loop: an adversarial vehicle observes the behavior of the victim AV using a rear camera, compares the observed behavior with the predicted response, and adaptively updates the adversarial patch displayed in front of the victim AV to compensate for any mismatch.
+For example, if \sys aims to induce the victim AV to turn left, but the vehicle does not turn sharply enough to follow the adversarial trajectory while remaining consistent with the driving rules, \sys displays a revised patch that induces a stronger turning angle, thus correcting the victim’s behavior over time.

-More specifically, the workflow of \sys is as follows.
-First, at the offline planning stage, \sys generates a database of adversarial patches, called a patch bank, with different capabilities (e.g., turning angles and directions) based on the map of a target town and its street views.
-Our adversarial patch generation adopts an offline min-max optimization against worst-case contextual perturbations in background scenes and sensor modalities so that the patches are robust under different lighting conditions, such as daytime and night, or weather, such as fogs and rains.
+More specifically, the workflow of \sys proceeds as follows.
+First, during the offline planning stage, \sys generates a collection of adversarial patches, referred to as a patch bank, where each patch is designed for a specific purpose, such as inducing a particular turning direction or turning angle.
+This patch bank is constructed using the map of a target city and its corresponding street-view data.
+To generate robust patches, \sys adopts an offline Min-max optimization algorithm against worst-case contextual perturbations in background scenes and sensor modalities.
+This enables the resulting patches to remain effective in diverse environmental conditions, including different lighting settings such as daytime and nighttime, as well as adverse weather conditions such as fog and rain.